‘Now or never’: Migrants rush to US border ahead of Title 42 expiration

+MATAMOROS, Mexico (AP) — Migrants rushed across the Mexico border Thursday in hopes of entering the U.S. in the final hours before pandemic-related asylum restrictions are lifted — a change that many feared could make it more difficult for them to stay.

-MATAMOROS, Mexico (AP) — In Matamoros, across from Brownsville, Texas, migrants arrived steadily, shedding clothing before descending a steep bank at the Rio Grande, clutching plastic bags filled with clothes.
-They slowly waded into the river, one man holding a baby in an open suitcase on his head.
+With a midnight deadline looming, migrants in Mexico shed clothing before descending a steep bank into the Rio Grande, clutching plastic bags filled with clothes.
+One man held a baby in an open suitcase on his head.

-On the U.S. side, they put on dry clothing and picked their way through concertina wire.
-Many immediately surrendered to authorities, hoping to be released to stay legally while pursuing their cases in backlogged immigration courts, which takes years.
+On the U.S. side of the river, migrants put on dry clothing and picked their way through concertina wire.
+Many immediately surrendered to authorities and hoped to be released while pursuing their cases in backlogged immigration courts, which takes years.

-Migrants hoping to gain entry into the U.S. were rushing over the U.S.-Mexico border in the waning hours before pandemic-related asylum restrictions known as Title 42 were on the brink of expiring, fearing that stricter new policies would make it far more difficult after 11:59 p.m.
-EDT Thursday.

-The Biden administration has been unveiling strict new measures to replace Title 42, which has allowed border officials since March 2020 to quickly return migrants seeking asylum back over the border, on grounds of preventing the spread of COVID-19.
+President Joe Biden’s administration has been unveiling strict new measures to replace the restrictions known as Title 42.
+The outgoing rules have allowed border officials since March 2020 to quickly return asylum seekers back over the border on grounds of preventing the spread of COVID-19.

+But that’s a big “if.”
+President Joe Biden has conceded that the border will be chaotic for a while.
+Immigrant advocacy groups have threatened legal action.
+And migrants fleeing poverty, gangs and persecution in their homelands are still desperate to reach U.S. soil at any cost.

-William Contreras of Venezuela said Title 42 was good for people of his wracked South American country, having heard that many before him were released in the United States.
+William Contreras of Venezuela said Title 42 was good for people from his wracked South American country.
+He heard that many migrants before him were released in the United States.

 “What we understand is that they won’t be letting anyone else in,” said Contreras’ friend, Pablo, who declined to give his last name because he planned to cross the border illegally.
 “That’s the reason for our urgency to cross through the border today.”